wocsa/cyberjutsu/langs/fr_FR/techniques.md

 htop
 ```

-1. French Translation of 'filter & search'
+1. filter & search
-   1. French Translation of 'browse'
+   1. browse

-French Translation of 'display content of a file'
+display content of a file

 ```bash
 cat $FILENAME
 ```

-French Translation of 'browse file content then press 'q' to quit use '/' to
+browse file content then press 'q' to quit use '/' to search keyword
-search keyword'

 ```bash
 more $FILE1